Androkai/Calendar/README.md

 # Calendar
-Calendar let your players know then the next event starts.
+Calendar is a Minecraft 1.8 Craftbukkit/Spigot/Paper plugin which let your players know then the next event starts.

+This is a fork from [relatev](https://github.com/relatev) which only purpose was to mavenize the projekt but since the original one no longer exist this is now the last public copy.
+Feel free to fork and revive the projekt.

 **Features**
 * Realtime calendar (Depending on the system timezone)